YonathanRon/cloud_computing_hw1/readme.md

 * pip3
 * AWS CLI

-#### To install the required Python packages, run the following command:
+#### To install the required Python packages, run the following command: (or just run the "init.sh" script)
 ```bash
 pip3 install boto3
 ```